USGS Scientist Joins Team to Learn from Mexico's Earthquake System

 USGS seismologist Elizabeth Cochran studied the performance of Mexico City’s earthquake early warning system, during devastating Sept.
 19, 2017 eventRead Story

 Browse through a comprehensive list of all USGS national and state news items.

-Flow of the Potomac River near Washington, D.C., was well above normal for the second consecutive month in July, according to hydrologists at the U.S. Geological Survey.
+Flow of the Potomac River near Washington, D.C., has increased by about 25 percent since Friday (Sept.
+22), according to hydrologists at the U.S. Geological Survey.

 Mr. J. Robert Porter is the recipient of the William T. Pecora Award, bestowed jointly by the National Aeronautics and Space Administration (NASA) and the Department of the Interior in recognition of outstanding contributions toward the understanding of the Earth by means of remote sensing.